princefishthrower/recipes/itsqcp/farfalle-with-chicken.md

+# Farfalle With Chicken

-1 chicken breast, chopped into strips
+- 1 chicken breast, chopped into strips
-3 cloves of garlic
+- 3 cloves of garlic
-salt
+- salt
-pepper
+- pepper
-half cup heavy cream
+- half cup heavy cream
-1/4 cup asiago cheese
+- 1/4 cup asiago cheese
-farfalle pasta
+- farfalle pasta
-parmesan cheese for topping
+- parmesan cheese for topping

+_In the style of QCP:_

-Pan on the stove, medium heat
+Pan on the stove, medium heat!

-Get some olive oil on there
+Get some olive oil on there!

-Put the chicken strips in the pan
+Put the chicken strips in the pan!

-Little bit of salt
+Little bit of salt!

-Little bit of black pepper on top
+Little bit of black pepper on top!

-Little bit of garlic on top
+Little bit of garlic on top!

-Get 'em gold on both sides
+Get 'em gold on both sides!

-Set aside chicken / garlic mixture
+Set aside chicken / garlic mixture!

-Dice up half a shallot to the empty pan, cook 2-3 minutes
+Dice up half a shallot to the empty pan, cook 2-3 minutes!

-Handful of sundried tomatoes
+Handful of sundried tomatoes!

-Start the water for the pasta
+Start the water for the pasta!

-Half a cup of heavy cream to the pan
+Half a cup of heavy cream to the pan!

-Add a handful of spinach to the pan
+Add a handful of spinach to the pan!

-Add a handful of asiago cheese to the pan
+Add a handful of asiago cheese to the pan!

-Add salt to the boiling water
+Add salt to the boiling water!

-Add farfalle pasta to boiling water
+Add Farfalle pasta to boiling water!

-Farfalle to pan

-Chicken to pan
+Farfalle in the pan!

+Chicken in the pan!

-Toss it up
+Toss it up!

-Top with Parmesan Cheese
+Top with Parmesan cheese!

 Pasta betch!